Insight | BLUME with Nicolette Johnson

-F: Your first solo exhibition BLUME recently came to a close, from concept to creation what was the most memorable part of the journey?
+F: Nicolette, your first solo exhibition BLUME recently came to a close, from concept to creation what was the most memorable part of your creative journey?

 NJ: Most memorable was installing the work in the space the day before the exhibition opening.
 I wish I could bottle he sense of pride, relief, and achievement I felt on that day!